DJCastle/homeBrewScripts/README.md

 - ✅ Logs all activity for troubleshooting
 - ✅ Safe to run multiple times

+### `auto-update-brew.sh`
+An intelligent auto-update script that:
+- ✅ Updates Homebrew and all installed packages/apps
+- ✅ Only runs when on "CastleEstates" WiFi and plugged into power
+- ✅ Sends text message notifications with results
+- ✅ Runs in background with comprehensive logging
+- ✅ Safe to run multiple times with smart condition checking

+### `setup-auto-update.sh`
+A setup script for automatic updates that:
+- ✅ Configures phone number for notifications
+- ✅ Sets up automatic execution via launchd
+- ✅ Tests the auto-update functionality
+- ✅ Provides scheduling options (daily/weekly/manual)

+### `auto-update-brew-hybrid.sh`
+A hybrid notification auto-update script that:
+- ✅ Updates Homebrew and all installed packages/apps
+- ✅ Only runs when on "CastleEstates" WiFi and plugged into power
+- ✅ Sends detailed email reports AND quick text summaries
+- ✅ Includes retry logic for network issues
+- ✅ Comprehensive error handling and logging
+- ✅ Safe to run multiple times with smart condition checking

+### `setup-hybrid-notifications.sh`
+A setup script for hybrid notifications that:
+- ✅ Configures both email and phone number for notifications
+- ✅ Tests both notification methods
+- ✅ Sets up automatic execution via launchd
+- ✅ Provides scheduling recommendations
+- ✅ Validates all configuration settings

+### `cleanup-homebrew.sh`
+A comprehensive cleanup script that:
+- ✅ Removes old versions of packages and casks
+- ✅ Cleans up download cache and orphaned dependencies
+- ✅ Runs brew doctor for health check
+- ✅ Shows disk usage statistics before/after cleanup
+- ✅ Logs all cleanup activities for troubleshooting
+- ✅ Safe to run multiple times

 ## 🚀 Quick Start

 1. **Clone this repository:**